 By now most of us must have heard of the Zoom video conferencing app.
-It came out a while ago and has only exploded in popularity due to the current Coronavirus epidemic, which for obvious reasons has forced millions to stay home and work from there wherever possible.
+It came out a while ago and has exploded in popularity in no time.

 It is currently among the most used video conferencing tools on the globe and makes it possible to interact to the fullest extent with friends, family, co-workers, and bosses while separated over vast distances.
 With Zoom, folks can connect with those they want to when they want to and feel all the more human for doing so.
 They can discover life anew, learn new experiences, and earn a paycheck.

 Zoom works quite well for individuals, businesses, and governments large and small.
 In this article, we will take you deep into the world of Zoom and teach you quite a few things about it.
 Tune in and let loose!

 This article is for those of you still confused as to what exactly Zoom is and what it does.
 Even if you know all about it, kindly keep reading and you might be lucky enough to learn things which could in some way be world-saving or life-changing!